Roboy/ravestate/README.md

 ```

 Then, you may open the repository in any IDE, and mark the
 `modules` folder as a sources root.
+Alternatively for development
+purposes, call `export PYTHONPATH=$PYTHONPATH:$(pwd)/modules` from
+your ravestate clone, to tell python that there are modules
+to be loaded in the `modules` directory (the IDE does this for you).

 ## Running Hello World